 - Documented inspections show that the hazardous condition had just occurred thereby relieving the store owner or manager of any liability.

 Retail stores can be held responsible for injuries that occur on their premises when the store owners do not protect patrons from injuries.
-Slip-and-fall accident victims should call a Fayette County premises liability attorney at the Law Offices of Shane Smith to schedule a free legal consultation.
+Slip-and-fall accident victims should call a Fayette County premises liability attorney at Shane Smith Law to schedule a free legal consultation.